jivison/STEM-SLAM/READMEs/add_sensor.md

 The first step is to make sure your code is readable by the program.
 Under ```/controllers/```  you should find ```template.py```, which is a guideline for how your sensor code is set up.
 It looks like this:

+Please, don't edit this file, copy/paste it instead.

 ```python
 import json